ihoutong/task-list/README.md

 # task-list
-Basic task list made with react and bootstrap that stores tasks using local storage.
+A basic task list made with react and bootstrap that stores tasks by using HTML local storage.<br />
-You can view the tasklist <a href="https://ihoutong.github.io/task-list">here</a>
+You can view the demo tasklist <a href="https://ihoutong.github.io/task-list">here</a>